realm/realm-js/contrib/building.md

 You should check that VS Code is using the workspace version of TypeScript rather than the VS Code version.
 This should be automatically configured but does not always seem to take effect.
 You can do this by:

 1. Open the `realm-js` root directory in VS Code and open any TypeScript file
-2. Press Shift+Cmd+P to open the command palette
+2. Press `Shift+Cmd+P` to open the command palette
 3. Start typing `select typescript version` to select the `TypeScript: Select TypeScript Version` command
 4. Ensure `Use Workspace Version` is selected.

 #### C++

 If you are using Visual Studio Code as your editor, you can get greatly improved C++ Intellisense by installing the [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension, which should be recommended by VS Code when you open the repository.
-This should prompt you to disable the built in C++ extensions Intellisense, but if not you should do this in Settings, searching for `cpp intellisense`.
+This should prompt you to disable the built in C++ extensions Intellisense, but if not you should do this in Settings, searching for `cpp intelli`.

 This extension picks up the `build/compile_commands.json` file generated by CMake (symlinked in the root directory), enabling full Intellisense.